Computing Quartet Distance is Equivalent to Counting 4-Cycles: Reduction from Counting 4-Cycles to Quartet Distance

-To conclude, in order to count all 4-cycles with the multiset of weights $W$ we iterate over all subsets $M_i$ satisfying the above properties, construct an appropriate simple colored graph, count particular 4-cycles in it and multiply the obtained number by the multinomial coefficients.
-We sum these numbers up and multiply by $\prod_i p_i$, the number of cycles in $G$ that correspond to a cycle with the multiset of weights $W$ in $G'$.
+To conclude, in order to count all 4-cycles with the multiset of weights $W$ we iterate over all choices of four subsets $M_i$ satisfying the above properties, construct an appropriate simple colored graph, count particular 4-cycles in it and multiply the obtained number by the multinomial coefficients.
+We sum these numbers up and multiply by $\prod_i p_i$, the number of cycles in $G$ that correspond to a cycle in $G'$ with the multiset of weights $W$.

-We need to repeat this approach for all choices of the multiset $W$, so in total there will be $\log^4U\cdot16^4=\Oh(\log^4U)$ black-box calls to counting 4-cycles in simple colored graphs. \end{proof}
+We need to repeat this approach for all choices of the multiset~$W$, so in total there will be at most $\log^4U\cdot16^4=\Oh(\log^4U)$ black-box calls to counting 4-cycles in simple colored graphs. \end{proof}